chetzi/ssh-test/README.md

-# SSH Server Setup — Complete Beginner-Friendly Guide (Codespaces VM)
+# SSH Server Setup — Complete Beginner-Friendly Guide (Codespaces VM) (EX 3.2 & EX 3.5) 3.5 is in bottom

 This guide explains how to set up an SSH server **from scratch** inside a GitHub Codespaces VM.